mkieweg/stripe-api/README.md

 ### `make stop`

-This macro is only an alias for `minikube stop`
+This macro is only an alias for `minikube stop`.